OpenCerts/certificate-cli/README.md

 npm install
 ```

+### Windows

+For Windows you need to set up the toolchain for node-gyp before installing this repository, follow the instructions in https://github.com/nodejs/node-gyp#on-windows.

 ## Batching Certificates

 This command process all certificates in the input directory and issue all of them in a single